-The 984 N. Milwaukee address is actually the headquarters of the Polish Roman Catholic Union of America.
-This building houses the PRCUA’s main office, as well as the Polish Museum of America and its Library.
-The PRCUA and Museum allow the PGSA to use their address as a mailing address; several PGSA volunteers are available one day a week to answer mail, phone calls, and assist visitors with their research.
+The building at 984 N. Milwaukee is actually the headquarters of the Polish Roman Catholic Union of America (PRCUA).
+It is also the home of the Polish Museum of America (PMA), its Library and archives.
+The PRCUA and PMA graciously allow the PGSA to use this address as our mailing address.

-Since the PGSA has no office or staff, we ask everyone to be patient when they contact us and don’t get an answer right away.
-We all have families and occupations that need our first attention; we all do our best to take care of Society business in a timely manner.
+Because the PGSA has no office or staff, we ask everyone to be patient when contacting us.
+All of our volunteers and board members have families and occupations that require their first attention.
+We do our best to attend to Society business in a timely manner.

-The Society’s quarterly publication, the Rodziny, provides 112 pages of helpful and fascinating information annually.
-It is designed to share information with Society members that will prove useful in their research.
-It presents a broad range of timely material and emphasizes well-researched articles and items usually not available to Polish researchers.
+Each issue of the Society’s quarterly publication, Rodziny, provides 32 pages of helpful and fascinating information.
+It is designed to provide members with a broad range of timely, well-researched articles not usually available to Polish researchers.
 Among the features found in the Rodziny are:

 Meetings & Conferences